sneyd321/sneyd321.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    11 Bronte Rd.
+    Oakville, Ontario L6L 0E1

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+### About
+Full Stack Developer for [roomrenting.ca](https://roomrenting.ca).

+I started at Tata Consultancy Services in July 2020 and was placed on contract as a QE Analyst at the Royal Bank of Canada.

+To improve my workflows I developed scripts to optimize and standardize testing that are in use internationally throughout RBC.
+My scripts are used to automate:
+1. Multi-factor authentication during sign in that is in use by 70% backend related test cases.
+2. improved test automation configuration time by 2.5 hours per job to 10 mins per job and maintenance effort from 10 minutes per job to 30 seconds per job.
+3. Automated report generation that can keep Project Managers, Developers, QE Managers and other QE Analysts in the loop on currently stability of the backend.
+4. Created tooling to bind Jira Tickets to failed test cases to provide better synchronization between Project Managers, Developers, QE Managers and other QE Analysts.

+I was promoted to a QE Lead after 1 year and was responsible for managing the release of the API gateway component connecting RBC banking services to their Mobile and Web backend, reporting to director level management and coordinating team members to complete tickets before deadlines.

+I left Tata Consultancy Services in July 2022 to focus on [roomrenting.ca](https://roomrenting.ca).